Kodi has slowly but surely made an impression on anyone who wants to share content around the home.

 Kodi comes with a wide array of add-ons that are designed to enhance the overall experience of using the service.
 Its add-ons run the gamut of features, from simple screensavers and weather apps to tools that let you enhance your program-viewing experience.

-On the video front, you’ll find several channels, like Bravo, ABC Family, and DIY Network, that can be added to the service.
+On the video front, you’ll find several channels, like Bravo, ABC Family, and DIY Network, (services available on the best cable TV alternatives) that can be added to the service.
 There are also apps to stream podcasts, like the Apple iTunes Podcasts option, as well as programs that will display lyrics with each song you play.
 You can even keep track of what’s happening on social media with a Twitter Feed add-on.

 The add-ons are designed by independent developers who have nothing to do with the XBMC Foundation.
 So, your mileage may vary, and it might be best to check out the Kodi forums and other places to ensure the app you’re about to download is really legitimate and works as you want.